9OP/Dataiku/README.md

 ## Test with cURL <a name="curl"></a>

-When the server is running (either locally or via Docker), you can compute the odd with an example `empire.json` file:
+When the server is running (either locally or via Docker), you can compute the odd with an example `empire.json` file, from the backend directory:

 ```sh
 curl -i -X POST http://localhost:8080/api/odds \